distrochooser/distrochooser/doc/HOW-TO-MAP.md

 Step 5: **Test your changes**

-Use the command `python manage.py parse ../../doc/matrix/toml/matrix.toml --wipe` to reimport everything.
-It is recommended to use the `--wipe` flag, as this will clear the database before importing.
+Use the command `python manage.py parse ../../doc/matrix/toml/matrix.toml` to reimport everything.

-> If you have empty screens after importing, clear the session cookie in the browser.

 Step 6: **All good?
 Commit them**